schikani/ushell/README.md

 # ushell
-### ushell is simple yet powerful Bash like terminal for devices running MicroPython
+### ushell is simple yet powerful Bash like terminal with an editor for devices running MicroPython

 ## Commands
 ```